Captain Nemo: Historical connection

 Both the Alabama and the Nautilus were mainly built in Birkenhead.
 Both Semmes and Nemo were gifted natural historians.
-Nemo’s motto was ‘Mobilis in Mobile’ while Semmes was from Mobile Alabama.

-Semmes was branded a pirate by Abraham Lincoln, who put a bounty on Semmes’s head, and Semmes was chased around the seas by Admiral Farragut of the US Navy.
-Nemo, conversely, was branded a pirate by Captain Farragut of the US Navy, who put a bounty on Nemo’s head, and Nemo was chased around the seas by the ship Abraham Lincoln.
+Nemo’s motto was ‘'Mobilis in Mobile'’ while Semmes was from Mobile, Alabama.
+Semmes was branded a pirate by Abraham Lincoln, who put a bounty on Semmes’s head, and Semmes was chased around the seas by Admiral Farragut of the U.S. Navy.
+Nemo, conversely, was branded a pirate by Captain Farragut of the U.S. Navy, who put a bounty on Nemo’s head, and Nemo was chased around the seas by the ship Abraham Lincoln.
 Both Semmes and Nemo encounter an imaginary island, sail through a patch of white water, encounter fake Havana cigars, mention coral mausoleums, shelter in an extinct volcanic island, and have their final battle off Cherbourg.
-Semmes had a portrait of the Confederate President, Jefferson Davis, in his cabin while Nemo had a portrait of the Union President, Abraham Lincoln, in his.
-The Alabama was bankrolled from the Confederate headquarters at Nautilus House Liverpool.
+Semmes had a portrait of the Confederate president, Jefferson Davis, in his cabin while Nemo had a portrait of the Union president, Abraham Lincoln, in his.
+The Alabama was bankrolled from the Confederate headquarters at Nautilus House, Liverpool.